A Barbershop Revival

 In the 36 hours of Barbershop Revival this March, expert clinicians Dr. Jim Henry, Debbie Cleveland, and Dr. Bill Adams guided the collegiate singers through a barbershop whirlwind.
 Topics included the similarities between southern gospel and barbershop and the African-American roots of our art form.
 They also prepared the singers to perform on the Saturday Night Show finale.

 Attendee Isaiah Mudd had arrived without preconceptions.
 “I didn’t want to set my expectations too high or too low,” the college senior said.
 “This is an art form that I’m not used to at all, but I was completely blown away!”
 He was part of more than a concert weekend.
-Barbershop Revival was a cornerpiece to a social movement puzzle assembled by passionate Barbershoppers (and spouses) Warren and Andy Fuson, funded in part through BHS grants provided by Harmony Foundation International, and inspired by the Society’s strategic vision of Everyone in Harmony.
+Barbershop Revival was a cornerpiece to a social movement puzzle assembled by passionate Barbershoppers (and spouses) Warren and Andy Fuson, as well as Dr. Bill Adams, funded in part through BHS grants provided by Harmony Foundation International, and inspired by the Society’s strategic vision of Everyone in Harmony.

 The Fusons had attended a lecture by Dr. David Wright that featured a video produced by Harmony Foundation— and it resonated strongly with them.
 In the video, educator Douglas Carnes spoke about his inner city students' reaction to seeing a barbershop performance as part of a class discussion.
 “One of the young men said, ‘Why are there no black people?’
 Doug said, ‘I don’t know,’” Andy explained.
 “In that instant, I knew this was something I could do something about.
 I didn’t know how, but it was going to happen.”